dickysetiawan031000/weather-app/README.md

 This is a simple project built using **Next.js App Router** featuring:

-- 🌦️ A weather app using Open-Meteo API
+- 🌦️ A weather app using Open-Weather API
 - 🔢 FooBar challenge with prime number filtering
 - ✅ Clean and responsive UI with Tailwind CSS